+Aside from simply knowing what e-commerce is, there are different operating models.
 Some e-commerce businesses only trade online, whereas others have premises from which products can be bought by walk-in customers.
 The former business model is known as ‘pure-click’ e-commerce, the latter as ‘clicks and bricks’ or ‘clicks and mortar’.
 Almost all major retailers are now ‘clicks and mortar’, with e-commerce operating alongside high-street outlets.

 E-commerce and payments

 E-commerce customers usually want to pay for products or services using credit or debit cards.
 Providing this kind of facility should be straightforward for existing businesses, but new e-commerce ventures without a track record may find it difficult to do so.